 🔗 Use election fundraising data from OpenSecrets to add context to your reporting.

 🔗 From Trusting News, an API grantee, this checklist to build trust on Election Day includes tips on checking your headlines and using word choice guides to avoid framing that can feel polarizing.
-The Trusting News team has also compiled pre-written explainers to set Election Day expectations.
+The Trusting News team has also compiled pre-written explainers to set Election Day expectations, as well as copy-and-paste language to help you respond to public perceptions.

 🔗 Election SOS created a story template for newsrooms to adapt and use to help set expectations around when to expect election results.